How to Earn Interest and Borrow Ethereum Assets

-- Interest accrues directly to your Supply Balance; you won’t see Ethereum transactions, or distributions — but your balance and Interest Earned will slowly increase over time.
+- Interest accrues directly to your Supply balance; you won’t see Ethereum transactions, or distributions — but your balance and Earned column will slowly increase over time.

 - At any time, you can Withdraw any portion of your balance back to your Ethereum wallet.

-If your Borrow Balance exceeds your Borrow Limit, your account will be partially liquidated.
+If this meter reaches ≥100%, your account will be partially liquidated.
 This can occur when collateral declines in value, or borrowed assets increase in value.

 If your account is in liquidation, a member of the community can repay up to

 50% of your outstanding borrowed assets; the liquidating user receives a proportionate amount of your collateral, at a

 Carefully monitor your Borrow Limit, and what portion you’re using.

 - You can enable, or disable an asset to be used as collateral by pressing the toggle on the right side of the asset; you’ll be presented with a pop-up which displays how your Borrow Limit will change.

 - First, click on the asset that you’d like to Borrow.

 - A pop-up will appear, displaying the Borrow APY (amount of token/year) you’ll pay, and the Distribution APY (amount of COMP/year) you’ll earn by Borrowing the asset.